awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-mounting.md

 This issue can occur if your NFS client does not have permission to mount the file system\.

 **Action to take**
  If you are attempting to mount the file system using IAM, make sure you are using the `-o iam` option in your mount command\.
 This tells the EFS mount helper to pass your credentials to the EFS mount target\.
 If you still don't have access, check your file system policy and your identity policy to ensure there are no DENY clauses that apply to your connection, and that there is at least one ALLOW clause that applies to the connection\.
+For more information, see [Using IAM to control file system data access](iam-access-control-nfs-efs.md) and [Creating file system policies](create-file-system-policy.md)\.

 ## Automatic Mounting Fails and the Instance Is Unresponsive<a name="automount-fails"></a>